ThunbergOlle/steam-bot/README.md

 # steam-bot

 ### How to get it up and running?
-Before you can run the bot, you'll need the required node packages. (node modules).
+Before you can run the bot, you'll need the required packages. (node modules).

 But how do you install them?
 Don't worry, I'll show you.